rafaltrojniak/smtpbouncer/README.md

 # About

-This script allows to deliver SMTP bonces to any HTTP service, that implements simple REST interface.
+This script allows to deliver SMTP bounces to any HTTP service, that implements simple REST interface.
-It uses disk queue dir, to flush bounces in another context.
+It uses disk queue dir, to flush bounces in separate context from the incoming mails.
+This allows to controll, delay delivery and load-balance while many bounces came in.

 ## Configuration

-Configuration files (one for each domain) should be placed in configs directory next to the scripts.
+Configuration files (one for each domain) should be placed in *configs* directory next to the scripts.
-Configuration files should be named as domains with '.json' extension (see example configuration for example.net).
+Configuration files should be named as domains with *'.json'* extension (see example configuration for example.net in this repo).

 Configuration files should be in JSON format.